Orontid dynasty: Historical background

 The Satrapy of Armenia under the Orontid dynasty.

-Some historians state that the Orontids were of Iranian origin, and suggest that it held dynastic familial linkages to the ruling Achaemenid dynasty.
+Most historians state that the Orontids were of Iranian origin, and suggest that it held dynastic familial linkages to the ruling Achaemenid dynasty.
 Throughout their existence, the Orontids stressed their lineage from the Achaemenids in order to strengthen their political legitimacy.
 Their presence in Armenia is traced back to Orontes I, Satrap of Armenia in 401 BC, or further back to his ancestor Hydarnes, in the last quarter of the 6th century BC (see below).
 (Note: J.R.
 Russell states, "According to Strabo, the Orontids traced their descent from Aroandes, whose ancestor was Hydarnes, one of the companions of Darius I and the head of one of the seven great noble clans of the Persians.")

 Other historians state the Orontids were of Armenian origin, while according to Razmik Panossian, the Orontids probably had marriage links to the rulers of Persia and other leading noble houses in Armenia, and states their Armenian ethnicity is uncertain.
 Soviet Armenian historian Suren Yeremian writes that the Orontids were an Armenian dynasty based in the area around Lake Van, the former center of the Kingdom of Urartu.
 (Note: He cites as evidence a number of placenames in the area containing the name Eruand (the Armenian equivalent of Orontes); for example, the district of Hayots Dzor south of Lake Van was also known as Aruantunik or Eruandunik, and in some medieval Armenian sources the city of Van (the old Urartian capital Tushpa) is called Eruandavan.)
-He argues that the Orontids established their rule in the Urartian capital Tushpa in 6th century BC, as that kingdom was collapsing.
+He argues that the Orontids established their rule in the Urartian capital Tushpa in the 6th century BC, as that kingdom was collapsing.
 They expanded to other parts of Armenia to form the first Armenian kingdom.
 Per Yeremian, the Orontids originally came from the vicinity of Musasir (in modern-day northern Iraq), (Note: Yeremian cites as evidence a passage from Pliny the Elder's Natural History (6.30) in which a tribe called the Orontes, who live east of Gaugamela, are mentioned.) but because of the forced relocation policies of the Urartians, they came to form an Armenian enclave in the Hurro-Urartian-populated region around Lake Van.

 The name Orontes is the Hellenized form of a masculine name of Iranian origin, rendered Eruand (Երուանդ) in Old Armenian (Yervand in Modern Armenian).
 The name is only attested in Greek (Gr.:Ὀρόντης).
 Its cognates are Avestan Auruuant ('brave, hero') and Middle Persian Arwand (Modern Persian Arvand).
 Various Greek versions of the name appear in classical sources, such as Orontas, Aroandes and Oruandes.